 This will give you a list of the best selling items in that category which will give you an idea of what products will make you the most money within your niche.

-Creating your affiliate links
+Creating affiliate links to promote Amazon items

 Amazon lets you attach 'tags' to affiliate links you create so that you can track what links are getting clicked on.